Updated: 1/18/2018 | January 18th, 2018

 And if you use the last pot, clean it, so the person behind you can start cooking their dinner without scrubbing your dishes.
 Don’t just leave it.

-Turn off the dance party – As awesome as rocking out to Lady Gaga’s “Poker Face” is, some people can’t fall asleep to music.
+8. Turn off the dance party – As awesome as rocking out to Ariane Grande or something is, some people can’t fall asleep to music.
 While it is great that you can, and it certainly helps block out other noises, keeping it too loud disturbs others.
 I don’t want to fall asleep to the soundtrack to your life.
 Plus, why work on going deaf while you sleep?
 That’s more of a daytime activity.
 Keep the volume down.

 None of this is difficult.
 You don’t have to stop being you, but remember what your kindergarten teacher told you all those years ago: play nice with others.
 Be respectful of people’s space just as you want people to be respectful of yours.
 Remember you aren’t the only one in the hostel.
 You are surrounded by people who have different needs.
 Be conscious of that.